Horses Are Natural Teachers

 During a Horse Powered Reading session, the horse becomes the reading material or "book" students need to connect with.
 Without finding and making some connection with the text, it is easy to drift away from or lose interest in a book.
 The horse becomes a metaphor for that connection.

-Students are allowed to chose their own horse to work with...just as they would choose a book to read.
+Students are allowed to choose their own horse to work with...just as they would choose a book to read.
 Based on their interaction with the horse, students experience how it feels when a book or text is too hard or too easy.
 This gives the client a chance to learn to choose a “just right” book.

 Seeing what tools are used to connect with the book (horse) and how that connection is made between client and horse, allows facilitators and teachers to use clean questioning to help students discover the importance of connecting and allows for the exploration of better ways to do it, through the use of the metaphor.
 Through this process, the horse creates an opportunity for immediate feedback and experiential learning to take place.